 Moreover, it can be challenging to evaluate and hire a large number of people in a short amount of time when you and your team are already stretched thin.
 A staffing agency can make this process much easier and help you identify and bring on board lots of seasonal employees at once.
 We can effectively evaluate experience and skills to make the right matches — and fast.

-2. Be ready to make an offer to seasonal candidates
+2. Be ready to make an offer

 Just as you would with a candidate for a full-time position, assess potential seasonal employees based on the required skills and experience, performance expectations, personality, and corporate culture fit.
 Conduct reference checks to make sure you’ve made the best match possible.